Greek Lemon Chicken Orzo

 Step 1.
 In a bowl, mix two tablespoons of olive oil and two tablespoons of the chicken seasoning.
 Rub the chicken thighs with the mixture and let them marinate for a few minutes or overnight.

 Step 2.
 Place a medium skillet on medium-high heat.
-Brown the thighs on both sides for two to three minutes per side.
-When the thighs are nicely browned, transfer them to a plate.
+Brown the thighs for two to three minutes per side.
+When nicely browned, transfer them to a plate.

-Orzo and spring onion slices in a skillet.
+Toasting orzo and spring onions in a skillet.

 Step 3.
 In the same skillet, add the butter, spring onion slices, and orzo.
-Toast the orzo for two minutes, stirring often and scraping the tasty bits stuck on the bottom of the pan.
+Toast the orzo for two minutes, stirring often and scraping up the tasty bits stuck to the bottom of the pan.

 Step 4.
-Pour in the stock and the juice from one lemon.
-Stir and transfer the chicken thighs into the skillet, pouring in any liquids left on the plate.
-Add a couple of slices of lemon if you like, bring to a boil, then reduce heat to medium-low, cover, and cook for about twenty to twenty-five minutes, until orzo is done and chicken is cooked through.
-Check mid-way for liquids in case you need to add a little more stock (or water).
+Juice one lemon (about 3 tablespoons).
+Pour in the stock and lemon juice, stir, and return the chicken thighs to the skillet along with any resting juices.
+Add a couple of lemon slices if you like, bring to a boil, then reduce to medium-low, cover, and cook 20–25 minutes, until the orzo is tender and the chicken is cooked through.
+Check midway and add a splash more stock or water if needed.

 A cast iron skillet with lemon orzo chicken and two serving utensils on a table.